jfangonilo/adopt_dont_shop_part_two/app/pull_request_template.md

 - [ ] No Tests have been changed
 - [ ] Some Tests have been changed
 - [ ] All of the Tests have been changed(Please describe what in the world happened):
+- [ ] New Tests added for new features

 ## Checklist:
 - [ ] My code has no unused/commented out code